-(Mark One)

-For the fiscal year ended December 31, 2015

-or

-0 TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the transition period from to

-Commission file number: 001-34511

-(Exact name of registrant as specified in its charter)

-Delaware (State or other jurisdiction of incorporation or organization)

-899 Kifer Road Sunnyvale, California (Address of principal executive offices) 77-0560389 (I.R.S.
-Employer Identification No.)

-94086 Zip Code

-(Zip Code)

-(Registrant's telephone number, including area code)

-Securities registered pursuant to Section 12(b) of the Act:

-Common Stock, \$0.001 Par Value

-(Title of each class)

-The NASDAQ Stock Market LLC

-(Name of exchange on which registered)

-Securities registered pursuant to Section 12(g) of the Act: None

-Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes x No o

-Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
-Yes o No x

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 ("Exchange Act") during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes x No o

-Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Website, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
-Yes x No o

-Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K (§229.405 of this chapter) is not contained herein, and will not be contained, to the best of the registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K.
+X ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the fiscal year ended December 31, 2015 or TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period fr omto Commission file numb per: 001-34511 FORTINE Γ, INC. (Exact name of registrant as s pecified in its charter) Delaware 77-0560389 (State or other jurisdiction of incorporation or organization) (I.R.S.
+Employer Identification No.) 899 Kifer Road 0.4086 • · - Securities registered pursuant to Section 12(b) of the Act: Common Stock, \$0.001 Par Value The NASDAQ Stock Market LLC (Title of each class) (Name of exchange on which registered) Securities registered pursuant to Se ection 12(g) of the Act: None Indicate by check mark if the registrant is a well-known seasoned issuer, as define For the fiscal year ended December 31, 2015 or ON REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to Commission file number: 001-34511 FORTINET, INC. (Exact name of registrant as specified in its charter) Delaware (State or other jurisdiction of incorporation or organization) 899 Kifer Road Sunnyvale, California (Address of principal executive offices) (408) 235-7700 (Registrant's telephone number, including area code) Securities registered pursuant to Section 12(b) of the Act: Common Stock, \$0.001 Par Value The NASDAQ Stock Market LLC Indicate by check mark if the registrant is not required to file reports pursuant to S ection 13 or Section 15(d) of the Act.
+Yes □ No ⊠

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
-See the definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer х Accelerated filer 0 (Do not check if smaller reporting Non-accelerated filer 0 company) Smaller reporting company 0

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
-Yes o No x

-The aggregate market value of voting stock held by non-affiliates of the registrant, as of June 30, 2015, the last business day of the registrant's most recently completed second quarter, was \$5,300,165,895 (based on the closing price for shares of the registrant's common stock as reported by The NASDAQ Global Select Market on that date).
-Shares of common stock held by each executive officer, director, and holder of 5% or more of the registrant's outstanding common stock have been excluded in that such persons may be deemed to be affiliates.
-This determination of affiliate status is not necessarily a conclusive determination for other purposes.
+2 receding 12 months (or for as filed all reports required to be filed by Section 13 or 15(d for such shorter period that the registrant was required to file \sim No \sim , nt to Rule 405 of Regula ubmitted electronically and posted on its corporate Website, ation S-T (§232.405 of this chapter) during the preceding 12 Yes ⊠ No □ 2 registrant's knowledge, i filers pursuant to Item 405 of Regulation S-K (§229.405 of t in definitive proxy or information statements incorporated by 1 / 2 arge accelerated filer, an accelerated filer, a non-accelerated rr" and "smaller reporting company" in Rule 12b-2 of the Ex 1 2 1 3 See the Large accelerated filer X Accelerated filer (Do not che eck if smaller reporting Non-accelerated filer □ company) Smaller reporting company Indicate by check mark who ether the registrant is a sl hell company (as defined in Rule 12b-2 of the Act).
+Yes □ No ⊠ 22 2 و ع non-affiliates of the registrant, as of June 30, 2015, the last on the closing price for shares of the registrant's common st , . • each executive officer, director, and holder of 5% or more o 2 persons may be deemed d to be affiliates.
+This determination of affiliate status is not necessarily a conclusive determination 1 for othe purposes.